Corbeil Bus Corporation: 1985–2007: Les Entreprises Michel Corbeil

-2007-2016: Corbeil Bus Corporation
+2007–2013: Corbeil Bus Corporation

-In late 2007, Les Enterprises Michel Corbeil was acquired by Collins Bus Corporation, with Collins purchasing the assets, designs, naming rights and warranties of Corbeil.
+In late 2007, Les Entreprises Michel Corbeil was acquired by Collins Bus Corporation, with Collins purchasing the assets, designs, naming rights and warranties of Corbeil.
 In a major change, Corbeil transitioned from a stand-alone manufacturer to a regional product line of Collins Bus Corporation, consolidating headquarters from Quebec to the Hutchinson, Kansas facility of Collins.
 The parent company of Mid Bus, in 2007, Collins consolidated production of all three bus product ranges in its Kansas facility, with the first American-produced Corbeils assembled before 2008.
 As the company restarted bus production, Corbeil offered the Collins Bantam product line under the Corbeil Quantum nomenclature.

 To minimize internal competition, Collins marketed itself, Mid Bus, and Corbeil in different regions of North America.
 As before, Corbeil production was marketed primarily in Canada (Quebec and Ontario) and New England.
 In 2012, the Quantum naming scheme was retired as Collins introduced the NexBus bodyshell for all three of its brands (shifting towards a naming scheme naming buses by function).

 During the 2010s, Collins has consolidated from three vehicle brands to one.
 In 2013, Mid Bus (the final remaining entity of the bus manufacturer Superior) was withdrawn.
-In 2016, Collins ended the use of the Corbeil brand in Canada in favor of using the Collins brand across North America.
+Also in 2013, Collins ended the use of the Corbeil brand in Canada in favor of using the Collins brand across North America.